LaMonte Wade Jr Player Props: Giants vs. Cardinals

 - Wade leads San Francisco with an OBP of .429 this season while batting .216 with 16 walks and six runs scored.

-- Among qualifying hitters in baseball, he ranks 146th in batting average, eighth in on-base percentage, and 118th in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 149th, his on-base percentage ranks sixth, and he is 120th in the league in slugging.

-- Wade has picked up a hit in eight of 19 games this year, with multiple hits three times.
+- Wade has picked up a hit in eight of 20 games this season, with multiple hits three times.

-- In 19 games played this year, he has homered in two of them.
+- In 20 games played this season, he has homered in two of them.

-- He has scored in six games this year (31.6%), but has had no multi-run games.
+- He has scored in six of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.